-- To provide members with advertising guidelines to ensure all advertisements serve the public interest. - To educate the public on what is available for their chiropractic care. - To ensure advertisements are accurate, factual and contain information that is verifiable. - To ensure, as much as possible, that the public has the information to make rational choices for their care. - To assist the public in obtaining the services of members of their choice. - To maintain a professional image.
+- 1. To uphold the public interest by ensuring that members' advertising is clear, appropriate and maintains a professional image in communicating the delivery of safe, ethical chiropractic care. - 2.
+To ensure that advertising standards of practice and guidelines are consistently applied and enforced. - 3.
+To ensure, as much as possible, that the public has the information to make rational choices for their care. - 4.
+To assist the public in obtaining the services of members of their choice.

-Advertising Definition for the Purpose of Standard of Practice S-016: Advertising
+Advertising Definition for the Purpose of Standard S-016

-Advertising is any message communicated outside a member's office through a public medium, including electronic media such as websites and social media, that can be seen or heard by the public at large with the intent of influencing a person's choice of service or service provider.
-This standard applies equally to members acting individually, as a group, or as a professional health corporation.
+Advertising is any message communicated through a public medium, promoting chiropractic services and/or products, including electronic media such as websites and social media, and materials and posters in a member's office, that can be seen or heard by the public, or any subset of the public.

-- 1. An advertisement must be: - (a) accurate, factual and contain information that is verifiable; and - (b) readily comprehensible by the persons to whom it is directed.
+This standard applies equally to members acting individually, as a group, such as a multidisciplinary office, or as a professional health corporation.
+A member is responsible for any advertising that is produced on their behalf by an employee or third-party and must ensure that any such advertising is compliant with CCO standards of practice and guidelines.

-2. An advertisement may:
+- 1. An advertisement must: - (a) be accurate, factual and contain information that is verifiable; - (b) be readily comprehensible by the persons to whom it is directed.

-- (a) name a specific diagnostic or therapeutic procedure or modality but cannot claim superiority or endorse the exclusive use of such procedures, services, techniques, modalities or products.
-References to specific diagnostic or therapeutic procedures must comply with Standard of Practice S-001: Chiropractic Scope of Practice; - (b) make reference to the member being a specialist, provided the member is recognized pursuant to CCO's policy as a specialist, and the specialty is disclosed.
-Refer to Policy P-029: Chiropractic Specialties, for the list of specialties currently recognized by CCO; - (c) make reference to the member being affiliated with any professional association, society or body, other than CCO, only on a curriculum vitae, business stationery and recognized public displays; - (d) allow an individual or organization to endorse a member provided: - (i) the individual or organization proposing the endorsement has sufficient expertise, according to CCO, relevant to the subject matter being endorsed; and - (ii) the member has been appropriately assessed as providing the subject matter being endorsed; and - (e) offer an initial complimentary consultation1. - (f) include testimonials that refer only to the benefits of chiropractic and not to a particular member or office, or testimonials that refer to a particular member or office only in a member's website, provided the testimonials are: - (i) accurate, verifiable, and recorded in the patient health record; - (ii) used only in accordance with the written consent of the patient; - (iii) not obtained using any undue pressure, duress, coercion or incentives; and - (iv) otherwise compliant and consistent with Standard of Practice S-016: Advertising, the chiropractic scope of practice, other CCO standards of practice, policies and guidelines, and privacy legislation.
+- (c) clearly communicate that the member is a registered chiropractor in Ontario and a member of the College of Chiropractors of Ontario and have a link to the CCO website www.cco.on.ca, on a member's professional website and social media page. - 2.
+An advertisement may: - (a) name a specific diagnostic or therapeutic procedure or modality but cannot claim superiority or endorse the exclusive use of such procedures, services, techniques, modalities or products.
+References to specific diagnostic and therapeutic procedures must comply with the standard of practice (S-001: Chiropractic Scope of Practice); - (b) make reference to the member being a specialist, provided the member is recognized pursuant to CCO's policy as a specialist, and the specialty is disclosed.
+Refer to Policy P-029: Chiropractic Specialties, for the list of specialties currently recognized by CCO; - (c) make reference to the member being affiliated with any professional association, society or body, other than CCO, only on curriculum vitae, business stationery and recognized public displays; - (d) allow an individual or organization to endorse a member, provided: - (i) the individual or organization proposing the endorsement has sufficient expertise, according to CCO, relevant to the subject matter being endorsed; - (ii) the member has been appropriately assessed as providing the subject matter being endorsed; and - (iii) the member has disclosed any financial or other benefit given or received for the endorsement, if such a benefit has been exchanged. - (e) include testimonials1, including self-testimonials or testimonials about the member's own experiences receiving chiropractic care, that refer only to the benefits of chiropractic and not to a particular member or office, or testimonials that refer to a particular member or office only in a member's website, provided the testimonials: - (i) are accurate, verifiable, and recorded in the patient health record; - (ii) are used only in accordance with the written consent of the patient; - (iii) are not obtained using any undue pressure, duress, coercion or incentives;